 Located 12 km north of Banteay Srey is the Angkor Centre for Conservation of Biodiversity (ACCB), a wildlife reserve providing shelter for some 45 endangered species of over 550 animals rescued from illegal trade.
-It is possible to see pileated gibbon, silvered langur, Bengal loris, Asian palm civet, leopard cat, turtles, green peafowl, sarus crane, and storks.
-These threatened creatures are well cared for so that they will be released back to the Cambodian forests one day.
+It is possible to see pileated gibbons, silvered langurs, Bengal loris, Asian palm civets, leopard cats, turtles, green peafowl, sarus crane, and storks.
+These threatened creatures are well cared for so that they will be released back into the Cambodian forests one day.

 A brief introduction of the silvered langur in ACCB

 Regular guided center tours are available at 9 AM and 1 PM from Monday to Saturday.
 To take the tour, visitors are required to give a minimum donation of 3 USD.
 Proceeds go to the feeding of the endangered animals and supporting the local communities.